Comparison between two Gaming Laptop – Acer Predator Helios 300 Vs Lenovo Legion Y540

 Basically, with the same specs and price, the Lenovo Legion Y540 runs both a little slower and a lot hotter than the Acer Predator Helios 300.

-I think Acer Helios 300 is just a better value than the Lenovo Legion Y540.
+Acer Helios 300 is just a better value than the Lenovo Legion Y540.
+If you want one you can buy from the above Amazon link as per your need and requirements.

 Also, Read Our Other Interesting Blog Post